niolabs/docs/docs/api/conventions.md

 #permissions=etc/permissions.json
 ```

 The default configuration is shown.
 You can uncomment the default configuration and it will not change.
-Uncomment the configuration and edit it if you want to direct {{ book.product }} to find your users and permissions in files other than `users.json` and `permissions.json`.
+Uncomment the configuration and edit it if you want to direct {{ book.product }} to find your users and permissions in files other than `etc/users.json` and `etc/permissions.json`.

-{{ book.product }} can use different types of authentication, for example basic auth and JWT.
+{{ book.product }} can use different types of authentication, for example basic authentication and JWT.

 ### Basic Auth

-When using basic authentication, the REST API is protected by usernames and passwords.
-To use basic auth, include a base-64 encoded username and password in the Authorization header of your request.
+When using basic authentication, the REST API requires a username and password.
+To use basic auth, include a base-64 encoded version of your `username:password` in the Authorization header of your request.
+The default `username:password` from the project template is `Admin:Admin`.
+Basic authorization in your request header looks like

-`{ "authorization": "Basic <your encrypted password>" }`
+`{ "authorization": "Basic QWRtaW46QWRtaW4=" }`

+For examples of adding headers to a cURL request see [Headers](#headers).

 ### JWT

-When using JWT (JSON Web Token), you need to first get an access token.
+When using JWT (JSON Web Tokens), you need to first get an access token.
 Once you have one, include it in the header.

 `{ "authorization": "Bearer <your token>" }`

+For examples of adding headers to a cURL request see [Headers](#headers).

 ## Testing with cURL

-To test API requests and responses, you can use a tool like Postman or, more basic, a cURL command from your terminal. cURL commands start with `curl` and then include the request type, a URL, and possibly a request header and a request body.
+To test {{ book.product }} API requests and responses, you can use a tool like [Postman](https://www.getpostman.com/) or, more basic, a cURL command from your terminal. cURL commands start with `curl` and then include the request type, a URL, and possibly a request header and a request body.
+For the {{ book.product }} API, an authorization [header](#headers) is required.

 ### Request Type
 Your request type will be one of `GET`, `POST`, `PUT`, or `DELETE`.